 Criminal justice: America’s aging population presents unique challenges for the criminal justice system.
 These include:

-- detecting and prosecuting crimes that result from abuse and neglect (see also Elder Abuse Prevention),
+- detecting and prosecuting crimes that result from abuse and neglect (see also the Elder Abuse section of this chapter),

 - deterring frauds and scams aimed at vulnerable older people, and

 - fostering partnerships to make communities safer for older adults.

 FRAUD AND CRIMINAL JUSTICE: Policy